vatesfr/xen-orchestra/README.md

 }

 if (process.env.XOA_PLAN > 3) {
-  console.log('included only in Free and Starter')
+  console.log('included only in Premium and Sources') }
-}
 ```